Gbolahan12/Gbolahan12/README.md

 # Hello there👋!
-I'm Gbolahan Adelabu, an IT Specialist.
+I'm Gbolahan Adelabu, an [IT Specialist](https://www.linkedin.com/in/your-linkedin-profile) .
 Welcome to my GitHub profile!
 I am an IT Specialist with hands-on experience in cloud infrastructure, network security, and IT support solutions.
 Here are some of my featured works:

 ## 🚀 Projects